Britain lifts shale gas ban, imposes tighter rules

-America is reaping the benefits of surging shale gas production through lower gas prices as well as the prospect of gas-intensive industries such as petrochemicals returning to home soil due to the abundance of low-cost energy.
+America is already reaping the benefits of surging shale gas production through lower gas prices and an expected industrial revival as gas-intensive industries from petrochemicals to manufacturing consider returning to home soil given the abundance of low-cost energy.

-Britain in May 2011 suspended hydraulic fracturing or “fracking” for shale gas, a process in which water and chemicals are injected at high pressure into rock formations to retrieve trapped gas, after it caused two small earthquakes near Blackpool.
+Europe’s largest gas consumer, Britain in May 2011 put a temporary stop to hydraulic fracturing or “fracking” for shale gas, a process in which water and chemicals are injected at high pressure into rock formations to retrieve trapped gas, after earth tremors were measured near a fracking site close to Blackpool.

-The work can now resume subject to closer scrutiny for seismic risk and installation of a so-called traffic light system where operations will be automatically stopped in certain conditions.
+Fracking can now resume, but explorers need to operate under tighter rules including more thorough assessments for seismic risk and installing a so-called traffic light system where operations will be automatically stopped in certain conditions.

-Currently only shale gas firm Cuadrilla Resources has an exploration license for shale gas in Britain and it says that production testing in Lancashire is unlikely before March.
+Currently only shale gas firm Cuadrilla Resources has an exploration license for shale gas in Britain but the company has said that initial production volumes from well tests in Lancashire were unlikely to materialize before March.

 “I think with this announcement that there are other companies who will apply for exploration licenses,” Simon Toole, DECC’s head of licensing, exploration and development, said.